stap(1) — Linux manual page

 The extraction functions are also special.
 For each appearance

-identifier, the translator arranges to compute a set of
+er, the translator arranges to compute a set of statistics that

-statistics that satisfy it.
-The statistics system is thereby
+satisfy it.
+The statistics system is thereby "on-demand".
+Each

-"on-demand".
-Each execution of an extraction function causes the
+execution of an extraction function causes the aggregation to be

 Here is the set of extractor functions.
 The first argument of